rurbin3/ZKit-Framework/README.md

 - Payload uses an encryption method and random variable names to fool the AVs .
 Virus total result is : 0/59

 still want other payloads ? take a look at [zkit-market](https://github.com/000Zer000/ZKit-Market) . nothing there you might like ? build you own and fork ZKit-Payload-Template and build your payload and see your payload listed in the market .
 [Need Tutorial](https://github.com/000Zer000/ZKit-Framework/wiki/Creating-My-Own-Payload) !?
 Sure .
 Everything that is new needs tutorial.

-No need for updating it manualy . zkit will check for updates everytime you run it .

-and updating it is very easy . just go to the root directory of zkit and run `python updater.py update`

-you can repair your framework if you modified it . just run `python updater.py repair`

 **[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated and is full of tips about making your own payload.**